veeCan54/03-SplitHorizonDNS/README.md

 > **Note:**
 > As a prerequisite for this hands-on we need a public hosted zone on Route 53.
 > It can be any name of your choice.
-When you register a doman using Route 53, a public hosted zone is automatically created as part of the process.
-[This link to AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) has detailed steps that can be followed for registering a doman with Route 53.
+When you register a domain using Route 53, a public hosted zone is automatically created as part of the process.
+[This link to AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) has detailed steps that can be followed for registering a domain with Route 53.
 > For every hosted zone we maintain in our AWS account, AWS charges $.50 per hosted zone per month.

 # Steps :